-In September 2011, the FASB issued Accounting Standards Update ("ASU") No. 2011-08, Intangibles-Goodwill and Other ("ASU 2011-08").
+In September 2011, the FASB issued ASU No. 2011-08, Intangibles-Goodwill and Other (Topic 350) ("ASU 2011-08").
 ASU 2011-08 is intended to simplify how entities, both public and nonpublic, test goodwill for impairment.
-ASU 2011-08 permits an entity to first assess qualitative factors to determine whether it is "more-likely-than-not" that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test described in Topic 350.
+ASU 2011-08 permits an entity to first assess qualitative factors to determine whether it is "more likely than not" that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test described in Topic 350.
 The more-likely-than-not threshold is defined as having a likelihood of more than 50%.
 ASU 2011-08 is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
 Early adoption is permitted, including for annual and interim goodwill impairment tests performed as of a date before September 15, 2011, if an entity's financial statements for the most recent annual or interim period have not yet been issued.
-The adoption of this guidance will result in a change in how the Company performs its goodwill impairment assessment; however, it will not have a material impact on the Company's consolidated financial statements.
+The adoption of this guidance changed how the Company performed its goodwill impairment assessment; however, it did not have a material impact on its Consolidated Financial Statements.

-In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income ("ASU 2011-05").
-ASU 2011-05 revises the manner in which entities present comprehensive income in their financial statements.
+In June 2011, the FASB issued ASU No. 2011-05, Comprehensive Income (Topic 220)("ASU 2011-05").
+ASU 2011-5 revises the manner in which entities present comprehensive income in their financial statements.
 The guidance requires entities to report the components of comprehensive income in either a single, continuous statement or two separate but consecutive statements.
 ASU 2011-05 is required to be applied retrospectively.
 For public entities, the amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2011 and early adoption is permitted.
-The Company elected early adoption which did not have a material impact on its consolidated financial statements.
+The Company elected early adoption which did not have a material impact on its Consolidated Financial Statements.